-The following is the maximum number of hours a student may attempt in completion of his/her degree and remain eligible for federal Title IV financial aid:
+The maximum timeframe to complete a program measured in credit hours cannot be longer than 150% of the published length of the educational program, as measured in credit hours.
+The following is the maximum number of hours a student may attempt in completion of his/her degree and remain eligible for federal Title IV financial aid.